my1396/Econ-Study/_posts/2023-07-04-Econ-Notes.md

 >
 >   1.   integrand only includes powers of $\mathrm{sin}x$ and $\mathrm{cos}x$.
 >
 >   2.   find the odd power and separate 1 as derivative of the substitution.
-Write the integrand as a function of the other trig.
+Rewrite the integrand as a function of the other trig.
 >   3.   if only even exponents are present, use half-angel fornula to lower the power (double the trig angel) until you have an odd exponent.